deszczowy/river/doc/BACKLOG.md

 Remember: don't think too much, move on, there is plenty to do

+Remember: incorporate prototype as quick as possible, then delete one

 ### Priorities for version 0.1
 1. Creating new project
 2. Opening project